adammcdonagh/open-task-framework/README.md

 The directory containing all of the config files.
 These are the task definition JSON files, as well as the variables Jinja2 template file.

 In order for the process to run, you must have at least one task, and a `variables.json.j2` file, even if it's just an empty object definition

 ## Environment Variables

+These are some environment variables that can be used to customise the behaviour of the application.
+There are some internally used variables too, but changing them without a full understanding of the code is not advised.

    * `OTF_NO_LOG` - Disable logging to file.
 Only log to stderr
    * `OTF_LOG_DIRECTORY` - Path under which log files are written
-   * `OTF_RUN_ID` - An aggregator for log files.
+   * `OTF_RUN_ID` - (meant for internal use) An aggregator for log files.
 When set, all log files for a run will go under this sub directory.
 E.g. running a batch, all execution and transfer logs will be dropped into this sub directory, rather than a directory for each task name.
 This is equivalent to using `-r` or `--runId` command line arguments, which is generally preferred.
+   * `OTF_SSH_KEY` - The private SSH key to use by default for all SSH connections.
+This is essential when using a basic docker container to trigger OTF.
+If not specified, it will default to use any private SSH keys available to the user executing the application.

+## Logging

+By default, OTF will log to a directory called `logs` in the current working directory.
+For the docker containers, unless overridden by `OTF_LOG_DIRECTORY`, it will write to `/logs` using a symlink at `/app/logs`

 ## Variables